SqrtMinusOne/sqrtminusone.github.io/content/stats.md

 I read stuff on the Internet mostly via a read-it-later workflow, currently using a solution called [Readeck](https://readeck.org/en/).

-I was inspired by [Tiago Forte's article](https://web.archive.org/web/20241105193056/https://fortelabs.com/blog/the-secret-power-of-read-it-later-apps/) that he since deleted somehow, but it's available in the Internet Archive.
+I was inspired by [Tiago Forte's article](https://web.archive.org/web/20241105193056/https://fortelabs.com/blog/the-secret-power-of-read-it-later-apps/), which he has since deleted, though it remains available in the Internet Archive.
 So far I've read **<span data-num="read-it-later-count">[REDACTED]</span>** articles.

 <div class="charts-wrapper">
   <canvas id="chart-read-it-later-articles-per-month" role="img" aria-label="Articles added to the read-it-later archive each month."></canvas>